jadedsurfer/oakleon-test/README.md

 ## Future Directions
 There are plenty of ways this implementation could be enhanced.
 I aimed to do what I felt would be something workable I could present to a client for feedback.
 Next steps would be directed by a better understanding of the use cases and more access to sample data.
 The tests were mostly for structuring the work and sanity testing the changes.
 While they did help during the couple of significant refactorings I did, they would need to be augmented to really test the error handling.

-Hope you enjoy my first try to with react.js!
+Hope you enjoy my first try with react.js!